Research and Response Directions

 WHAT IS MEANT BY RESEARCH?

-Your research will consist of (but is not limited to) biographical and historical content, maps, examples of artwork, notes, personal responses and questions about your research, drawings and sketches made from found information, and a running BIBLIOGRAPHY.
+Your research will consist of (but is not limited to) biographical and historical content, maps, examples of artwork, notes, personal responses, questions about your research, and sketches made from found information.

 MAKING PERSONAL CONNECTIONS

 This is NOT a formal research paper.
 It will have entries that are written in first person.
 It will be about your personal experiences as you search for information.
 You will include information about your struggles and triumphs with your artwork and research.
 This personal account is just as important as the information that you find out about your topic.